MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-picker-integration.md

 * The image should have transparent, rounded corners.
 * If your widget supports right-to-left (RTL) languages, you should provide a separate image for those languages that uses an RTL design.

-If your app doesn't provide light-themed, medium-sized screenshot, then the asset provided in the **Screenshot** element that is not associated with the light or dark themes will be used.
-This element is required by the widget manifest format.
-For more information, see [Widget provider package manifest XML format](../../develop/widgets/widget-provider-manifest.md).

 The following is an example of a widget screenshot image.

 :::image type="content" source="images/widgets-example-screenshot.png" alt-text="An example of a widget screenshot image.":::